-Travelling down at various time through the day the first 5 members met at the bunk house throughout the day on Thursday.
-The plan was to do some shore diving on the Friday followed by 2 days of boat diving over the weekend.
+Travelling down at various time through the day the first five members met at the bunk house throughout the day on Thursday.
+The plan was to do some shore diving on the Friday followed by two days of boat diving over the weekend.

 We aimed to arrive at the site a little before high water to make access for the first dive as easy as possible.
 Parking on the road down to the beach it was a short but steep journey to the water’s edge.
 A northerly breeze created some swell into the bay.
 We split into two groups with Rob, Ellie and Steve going in first followed by Mike and Jamie second.

 As the boat from the beach was not running today the first dive was around the left side of the bay where there is a small outcrop of rock that reaches out to sea.
 Following the line of the rocks and sand we checked around for life.
 There wasn’t an abundance of creatures but we did see a very large white spiny starfish at least 40cm across, a large black sea cucumber and a small lobster amongst the rocks.
 A number of large scallops sat in the sand, this bay is inside the Marine Reserve and is a strict no take area.
 Visibility wasn’t great at a couple of meters but navigating around was easy with the rocks to follow.
 We ended the dive and exited the water just after high water.

 During the break between dives we noticed a seal swimming in the bay, then another.
 Investigating further we found a seal pup was on the beach around the corner from where we were diving and one of the seals in the water must be its mother.
 We kept our distance so to not stress the pub and gave the mother plenty of space on our second dive.

 With the tide falling we knew getting in and out would be more difficult on the 2nd dive.
 We made our way across a seabed of kelp to the right hand side of the bay.